Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ### Scene 3: Climactic Confrontation
 *Setting: A public forum where both are presenting their views.*

 **Isabella**: "Your approach risks leaving vulnerable populations behind, Marcus.
-We need to ensure that technology serves everyone, not just the privileged."
+If we ignore these issues now, we may face a backlash that could undermine our progress."

 **Marcus**: "And we need to protect our nation first.
 If we don't act decisively, we risk everything we've built."